 For 2020, if your daughter has a birth year of 2011 or 2012, she is eligible to play 8U fastpitch.

 This league was developed to encourage players who are ready for more than Machine Pitch, but who are too young for 10U fastpitch.
 It is a great way to introduce girls to fastpitch.
 In fact, 8U gives girls more at bats, and because there are no walks, it encourages the girls to learn to hit the ball.
 8U Fastpitch is sanctioned the same as our 10U, 12U and 14/16U fastpitch leagues through MN Softball.
 For the most part, 8U games are played by the same rules as 10U fastpitch softball – striking out, 3 outs an inning, etc. However, there is no stealing, no leading off, and no walks.
 Like 10/12U Fastpitch, there is travel to various locations around the Twin Cities.
 Coaches focus on the fundamentals of softball: throwing, catching, hitting, and base running.
 Players still hit off of a “machine,” the same machine that is used in Machine Pitch.

-After school is over, the 1 game per week becomes a doubleheader
+- After school is over, then 1 game per week becomes a doubleheader

 We ask for players that want to join fastpitch to be dedicated to this sport.
 We want to keep our rosters small in order to get girls more playing time, but in order to do that, we need girls to be committed to softball during the season.
 We expect players to attend all practices, doubleheaders, and tournaments.

 Fall 8U teams practice twice a week up until Labor Day, then only pratice once a week until the last full weeekend of September.